Fisheries Management Under 1982 UNCLOS

 The main responsibility for enforcement on the high seas rests with the flag state.
 Within the EEZ, the main responsibility for enforcement rests with the coastal state.
 Where fish stocks are migratory, the enforcement falls to the RFMO and then back to the flag state.

 Under the FSA, the flag state has an obligation to investigate all alleged violations of the RFMO.

-Most fishing vessels fly flags of convenience (FOC), and these countries have a poor record generally of enforcing – or being able to enforce – their requirements under the UNCLOS.
-This treaty shifted some enforcement efforts to the port state, with the goal being the detection of illegal fishing and stopping these fish from being brought to market.
-Ships suspected of IUU may be denied entrance to the port, and are subject to inspection.
+Most fishing vessels fly flags of convenience (FOC), and these countries have a poor record of enforcing – or being able to enforce – their requirements under the UNCLOS.
+This treaty shifted some enforcement efforts to the port state, with the goal was to detect illegal fishing and stop these fish from being brought to market.
+Ships suspected of IUU may be denied entrance to the port and are subject to inspection.

 In 2002 and 2007, the EU took steps to eliminate IUU.
 They looked at ways to reach higher compliance with EU rules in EU waters, finding effective ways to persuade flag states to enforce the rules, and intensify investigation and enforcement of IUU activities.